d3cker/ElectrumXDocker/README.md

-# ElectrumXDocker
+# ElectrumX Docker
 Dockerfile for ElectrumX server.
+This is developed for *spesmilo /electrumx* which supports Bitcoin network.
+Please visit: https://github.com/spesmilo/electrumx for more information.

 ## Cause and purpose